 Food additives have the ability to preserve flavor, enhance taste and/or appearance and slow the onset of spoilage.
 Natural food additives have been used for centuries.
 Vinegar has been used in pickling, salt has been used to preserve bacon, sugar and honey have been used to preserve fruit and pastries.
 Sulfur dioxide has been used in wine.
 Food additives play a role in our ability to ship, process and store food meeting the needs of our current marketplace practices.

-Malvern Panalytical’s range of easy to use particle size, zeta potential, imaging and rheological instrumentation can be used to study these additives and their interaction with food products.
+Malvern Panalytical’s range of easy to use particle size, zeta potential and imaging can be used to study these additives and their interaction with food products.
 Our application knowledge can be used to:

 The world’s most widely-used systems for nanoparticle, colloid and biomolecular particle sizing and particle charge measurements